vroncevic/mybackup/README.md

-Backup mechanism MySQL DB (Bash scripts).
+Backup mechanism MySQL DB (Bash script).
 ================================================================================

 The README is used to introduce the tool and provide instructions on